Table of Contents

-The views and opinions expressed in this article are those of the guest author and do not necessarily represent the views of Val Heart & Heart Communication Enterprises Inc. This article was previously published February 22, 2017, and was updated on May 30, 2022.
+The views and opinions expressed in this article are those of the guest author and do not necessarily represent the views of Val Heart & Heart Communication Enterprises Inc. This article was previously published February 22, 2017, and was updated on November 15, 2022.

 The first 12 weeks of life are the most important for the development of your Pit bull puppy.

-But it is important to understand that you have a very short window of opportunity to train your dog, give him the best food and properly socialize him before that cute little puppy becomes Dogzilla, and begins to destroy your home, and cause you much frustration.
+But it is important to understand that you have a very short window of opportunity to train your dog, give him the best food and get him properly socialized before that cute little puppy becomes Dogzilla, and begins to destroy your home, causing you much frustration.

 Start training your puppy right away.

 For example, if your pup gets scared and runs behind you do not reward this behavior by petting the pup and telling him everything is all right.
 This will reward your pup for being scared and he will learn that fearful and anxious behavior is ok.

 Your new pup will almost certainly have a few nights where he is getting used to the idea that he no longer has his mother and litter mates to make him feel secure.

 Have patience and don’t go to your pup when he is in this state of mind; this will only reward him and make this a nightly thing for a long time.
 This sleep-robbing behavior usually stops after a few days.

 Your pit bull puppy will start to do those cute things that a lot of people find entertaining to watch.

 You must disagree with this by ignoring the pup, and train him to sit when he comes to you.
 Having the ‘sit’ as your default command will ensure your dog’s good behavior.
 There are a lot of things your dog can’t do when sitting.

 Make training fun for you fuzzy faced little friend by playing games and rewarding your dog for good behavior, not just during training but throughout the day.

 Most people don’t notice the good behavior that their dogs display and only get interested in what they are doing when the behavior is unwanted.
 Even the most problem dogs are good 95% of the time.

 You will want to teach your pup what they CAN chew on.
+Here’s how:

 Puppies need to chew on something and if you don’t provide a chew toy for them they will find things for themselves, ie, your cell phone, remote control, your favorite shoes, or the leg on the coffee table.

 Loud and sudden noises can send your pup into a tail spin of fear.

-Then when your pup is used to this sudden sound, make it louder and more startling, ie, turn the stereo on with the volume setting up high – not so high as to hurt the dog’s sensitive ears, but you get the idea.
+Then when your pup is used to this sudden loud sound, make it louder and more startling, ie, turn the stereo on with the volume setting up high – not so high as to hurt the dog’s sensitive ears, but you get the idea.

-In this way you can teach your pup that when there are people and dogs around everything is fun and he gets a lot of treats from people he don’t know.
+In this way you can teach your pup that when there are people and dogs around everything is fun and he gets a lot of treats from people he doesn’t know.

 When training your pup you will want to have a lot of patience.

 For example if you are training your pup to sit, and you tell him to sit, and he turns and runs to another room of the house, you’ve got to stay with it until your pup is sitting.
-If you let your pup get away with not obeying you he will learn that all he has to do to stop training is to walk away.
+Then reward him!

 Keep training sessions short.

 Make sure you have reward treats at the ready, and teach the entire family the same commands that you use or your pup will only get confused.
-Practice everyday.

 Pit bulls have gotten a bad reputation for aggression, but when you take the time to train and properly socialize this breed, they are gentle, loving and make a wonderful family pet.